M0S4YSH3LL0/sysfetch/README.md

-# sysfetch - system information fetcher written in C
+# sysfetch - system information fetcher

 **sysfetch** is a lightweight system information fetcher written in C.
 It provides basic functionality and is (little to not) configurable.